Farbfetzen/Minefields/README.md

 ## Info

 This project is licensed under the MIT license.
-See LICENSE.txt for details.
+See file LICENSE for details.
 All graphics made by me using [Pyxel Edit](http://pyxeledit.com).
 The font freesansbold.ttf which comes with pygame is licensed under the GNU GPLv3 with a font exception.